How is osteosarcoma found?

 An MRI scan could take up to an hour.
 You (or your child) have to lie on a table that slides inside a narrow tube, which can be upsetting.
 Newer, more open MRI machines can help with these feelings, but the test still means staying still for a long time.
 The machine also makes a thumping noise that may be disturbing.
 Some places will give you headphones with music to block out the noise.
 Sometimes, younger children are given medicine to help keep them calm or even asleep during the test.

-CT (computed tomography) scans: In this test many x-rays of the body are taken from different angles.
-These images are combined by a computer to make cross-sectional pictures of your insides.
+CT (computed tomography) scan: The CT scan uses x-rays to make detailed pictures of your insides.
 A CT scan of the bone can show if the tumor has spread into nearby tissues like muscle or fat, although MRI is often better for this.
-A chest CT scan can show whether the cancer has spread to the lungs.
+A chest CT scan can show whether the cancer has spread to the lungs or other parts of the body.

 A CT scanner has been described as a large donut, with a narrow table in the middle “hole.”
 During the test, the table slides in and out of the scanner.
 You (or your child) will need to lie still on the table while the scan is being done.
-CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.
 In some cases, children may need to be sedated before the test to stay still and help make sure the pictures come out well.

 Before the scan, you (or your child) may be asked to drink a liquid or have a contrast dye put into your vein.
 This helps better outline places in the body.
 The dye may cause some a feeling of warmth, especially in the face.
 Some people are allergic and get hives.
 Rarely, problems like trouble breathing or low blood pressure can occur.
 Be sure to tell the doctor if you (or your child) have any allergies or have ever had problem with any contrast dye used for x-rays.

 Chest x-ray: An x-ray is sometimes done to see if the cancer has spread to the lungs.
 A chest x-ray can find larger tumors, but it is not as good as a CT scan for spotting smaller tumors.
-If a CT scan of the chest is done, a chest x-ray may not be needed.
+If a CT scan of the chest is done, a chest x-ray probably won’t be needed.

 PET scan: For a PET scan, a form of radioactive sugar is put into the blood.
 The amount of radioactivity used is very low.
-Because cancer cells in the body are growing quickly, they take in a lot of the sugar.
+Any cancer cells in the body will take in a lot of the sugar.
 A special camera can then make a picture of places of radioactivity in the body.
-The picture is not as detailed as a CT or MRI scan, but it provides useful information about the whole body.
-PET scans can be helpful in showing the spread of the cancer to the lungs, other bones, or other parts of the body.
+The picture is not detailed like a CT or MRI scan, but it provides useful information about the whole body.
+PET scans can help show the spread of the cancer to the lungs, other bones, or other parts of the body.
 Some newer machines can do a PET and CT scan at the same time.

 A biopsy involves taking a sample of the tumor to be looked at under a microscope.
 It is the only way to be sure if a tumor is an osteosarcoma or another type of bone cancer.

 If the tumor is in a bone, it is very important that a surgeon with experience in treating bone tumors does the biopsy.
-When the biopsy is done right, it can prevent later problems and reduce the amount of surgery needed later on.
+This surgeon can plan both the biopsy and surgery to treat the tumor at the same time.
+This can help prevent later problems and might reduce the amount of surgery needed later on.

 The biopsy may be done after the area around the tumor is numbed or with the patient in a deep sleep (under general anesthesia).